Adversarial graph burning densities: Further directions

 In each instance we analyzed a specific strategy for Builder, we considered the consequences of Builder constructing a path.
 The conjecture that paths have extremal burning number makes this a natural choice of strategy.
 However, it is not uncommon in combinatorial games that an extremal example is not optimal in the context of a game.
 This suggests the following question.

-\begin{question} Let $f:\mathbb{Z}^+ \to \mathbb{Z}^+$.
+\begin{question} Let $f:\mathbb{Z}^+ \to \mathbb{Z}_{\ge 0}$.
 If Builder has some winning strategy in the adversarial burning game adding $f(n)$ vertices at step $n$, is building a path guaranteed to be a winning strategy for Builder? \end{question}

-If true, one would no longer need to consider which strategy Builder chooses, essentially reducing the question of determining a winner to bounding the burning density of a path that gains $f(n)$ vertices at step $n$.
+If true, one would no longer need to consider which strategy Builder chooses, essentially reducing the question of determining a winner to bounding the burning density of a path that increases in length by $f(n)$ vertices at step $n$.

 Finally, one may also consider variations of the adversarial burning game where either Builder or Arsonist is replaced by a random process.
 Mitsche, Pra\l{}at, and Roshanbin \cite{MPR17} studied the graph burning process when new fire sources were selected uniformly at random, which generalizes naturally to the adversarial game, replacing Arsonist by a uniform random process.
 Alternatively, one could replace Builder with a \emph{uniform random recursive tree}, which is generated by adding vertices one by one, selecting an existing vertex uniformly at random to be the parent of each new vertex.
 For more on recursive trees, see \cite{Dr09, MS95}.